For the 2026 school year, there are 5 private schools serving 1,810 students in the neighborhood of Uptown Oklahoma City, Oklahoma City, OK.

 Frequently Asked Questions

-The top ranked private schools in the neighborhood of Uptown Oklahoma City, Oklahoma City, OK include Trinity School, Crown Heights Christian Child Development Center, and Westminster School.
+The top-ranked private schools in the neighborhood of Uptown Oklahoma City, Oklahoma City, OK include Westminster School, Crown Heights Christian Child Development Center, and Bishop Mcguinness Catholic High School.

 How many private schools are located in the neighborhood of Uptownlahoma Citylahoma City?